Black and white ink painting of a tiger

-“The Big Cats” is an ongoing poetry cycle written and read by Val Vinokur, and published weekly at Public Seminar.
+“The Big Cats” is a ten-part poetry cycle written and read by Val Vinokur and published weekly at Public Seminar.
 For more, read Part IPart IIPart IVPart VPart VIPart VIIPart VIII, and Part IX.

 THE BIG CATS